soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 HISTSIZE=
 ```

 > - [ ] Exercise: Figure out what environment variables are different between the command shell and a bash script.
-Can you explain why there is this differnce.
+Can you explain why there is this difference.

 ### PATH variable

 The `PATH` variable is a colon (:) separate list of directories which the shell will look for when looking for commands.
-You can see what your _path_ is by typeing any of the following
+You can see what your _path_ is by typing any of the following

 ```
 $ printenv PATH